eze-kiel/char-stats/README.md

 ![Licence](https://img.shields.io/badge/License-GPL-brightgreen)

-Characters frequency analyser for mono-alphabetical substitution encryption.
+Generation of graphs according to the frequency of apparition of characters in a file.
+Can be used for cracking mono-alphabetical substitution encryption.

 ## Usage